danmbrown/city-of-whispers/Moves.md

 - **7 - 9** Ask one question.
 Or mark Heat to ask two.

 #### Questions
-- What here is useful or valuable to me?
+- What here is useful or valuable to me or my faction?
-- What is the biggest threat to me?
+- What is the biggest threat to me or my faction?
 - What changed here recently?
 - What here is not as it seems?
 - What happened here recently?